Answered on June 19, 2025

 Your prospects’ inboxes are bursting with advertisements, announcements, and dozens of communications from brands.
-But generic, catch-all messaging falls on deaf ears of buyers who want a personalized experience.
+But generic, catch-all messaging falls on deaf ears of buyers who want a personalized customer experience.

 Many resources on market segmentation only address behavioral, geographic, demographic, and psychographic segmentation, which are more popular with B2C organizations.

-In this guide, you’ll see the similar market segmentation approaches that B2B companies use — intent, firmographic, persona, technographic, and journey stage segmentation — so you have a complete view of all segmentation methods.
+In this guide, you’ll see the similar market segmentation approaches that B2B companies use — intent, firmographic, persona, technographic, transactional, generational, and journey stage segmentation — so you have a complete view of all segmentation methods.

 Behavioral segmentation helps companies determine buyers’ purchasing habits and behaviors.
 By looking at a website visitor’s digital footprint, organizations can group customers by:

-Like behavioral segmentation, intent segmentation helps B2B organizations in particular determine when prospects are ready to buy based on their actions and intent signals on their website.
 These signals include website activity such as reviewing a pricing page or filling out a form to request a quote, scroll depth and time on page, referral traffic from paid ads and promotional emails, and incoming organic traffic from query searches with intent-based keywords.

-For example, suppose a contact person at a target account reaches a company’s site after clicking on an ad about solutions for a problem they have and reads in-depth content about the benefits of the company’s offering.
 In that case, that account is likely considering the business’s solution as a potential option.
-But someone who arrived at their site after performing a more top-of-funnel search such as “what is ____” may be researching the type of problem they have and need some time or nurturing with additional content before they’re ready to purchase.
+But someone who arrived at their site after performing a more top-of-funnel search, such as “what is ____,” may be researching the type of problem they have and need some time or nurturing with additional content before they’re ready to purchase.

 Examples of geographic segmentation include: